MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/FAME/app-management-overview.md

 - Retrieve the list of the customers' environments that have your app installed.
 - Schedule the automatic deployment of the app hotfixes for their customers' environments.

-With FAME API, you can apply modern continuous integration (CI), continuous deployment (CD), and DevOps practices to your work.
-For example, FAME lets you:
+FAME API lets you apply modern continuous integration (CI), continuous deployment (CD), and DevOps practices to your work, for example:

 - Automate operations by using Microsoft Azure DevOps Services or other available process automation tools.
 - Organize role-based access control.